 Set realistic expectations

 Don’t expect to finish in an afternoon.
-Naming your business is probably going to require many focused sessions, plus absent-minded pondering in the shower.
+Naming your business will likely need several focused sessions, plus absent-minded pondering in the shower.

 Your first list of names may be useless.
-Most will either be overly literal and boring, or great but already taken because they’re obvious.
-Don’t worry.
-It’s a necessary part of the process.
-Once you’ve done the first round, you might see ideas that are worth exploring in spin-off lists.
+Most will already be taken because they’re obvious.
+Don’t worry!
+It’s part of the process.
+Once you’ve done a first pass, you might see ideas worth exploring in spin-off lists.
 And if you sleep on it, you’ll have new ideas next time.
-You will likely need hundreds of names to get something useful and available.
+You may need hundreds of names to find something that both fits your criteria and has low legal risk.

 4. Test your favorite business name ideas

-Once you’ve got some good business name contenders, it’s time to test them.
-Here are some helpful questions for evaluating possible names.
+Once you’ve got some good contenders, it’s time to test them.
+Here are some helpful questions.

 Is the name easy to say?